Cogitate-consortium/iEEG-data-release/README.md

 If you have any questions, feel free to open an issue or contact the maintainers (alex.lepauvre@).

+## Additional notes
+The folder WU_coregistration contains scripts that were used on subjects from Wisconsin university to co-register the trigger signal with the recorded iEEG signals (as both were recorded on different systems).
+This procedure was applied locally on the site before sharing the raw data, and is available here only for reference purposes.
+It should not be applied on the data at any points.

 # Acknowledgments
 This notebook is brought to you by the intracranial team of the COGITATE consortium.
 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">